jceresearch/stixls/README.md

 Poor man’s kanban (but much more).

 What is it:
-- An excel spreadsheet, with macros, no special references needed, all in VBA, not an add-in
+- An excel spreadsheet, with VBA macros, no special references needed, not an add-in

 What it does:
 - Renders sticky notes from a table, and also updates the table from the notes (if enabled).
 - Stricky speaking, it is a visualisation tool, can be used for a kanban or any use of sticky notes.
 - You get one “Board” to render the notes on,  but you can define and iterate through several "layouts" to show the data arranged in various ways, hiding them etc. See the demo board.
 - Smartly, (if enabled) the notes can pick values from its position to update the [Data] sheet.
 For example if a note is moved to a “completed” column, the next refresh would update the data field.
-See the template_data sheet in the demo board to understand how this works.
+See the [Template1Data] sheet in the demo board to understand how this works.
 - Can render and export all layouts in a single sheet ready for shsring.

 Why:
-- because even the coolest cloud/mobile apps will not be allowed in corporate environments easily.
+- because even the coolest cloud/mobile apps will not be allowed in most corporate environment.
 - most kanban apps I’ve seen are too rigid with the arrangements of notes (just allow grouping by stages of the task)
 - most postit/whiteboard apps doesn’t link to data or export anything structured out of them.